 Any information you post on social-networking sites could later be used to cause harm to you.
 At least, use two-step verification, as a password by itself is not secure enough anymore.

 • Turn off Java & Flash in your browsers

 Java and Adobe Flash Player plug-ins represent certain vulnerability threat.
 In spite of being useful for interactive content on the Internet, these platforms are risky.

 • Beware of backstage websites

-Many websites silently send and receive a lot of information about you to and from other websites that you’d never directly visit.
-You can employ special software tools to visualize this two-way flow.\
+Many websites silently send and receive a lot of information about you and from other websites that you’d never directly visit.
+You can employ special software tools to visualise this two-way flow.

 • Never follow strange unfamiliar links

 Due to inborn and non-restricted curiosity, unsuspicious users often click on links emailed by people they don’t know and get their computers infected by online malware this way.